-The asset values shown in the chart above (see line 2) are actuarial values rather than market values.
+The asset values shown in the chart (lines 2a-d) are "actuarial values" rather than market values.
 Because market values can fluctuate daily based on factors in the marketplace (such as in the stock market), pension law allows plans to use actuarial values that are designed to smooth out those fluctuations for funding purposes.
 Market values tend to show a clearer picture of a plan's funded status as of a given point in time.
-Actuarial (smoothed) values tend to show a clearer picture of a plan's funded status over a period of time.
-For the 2011 and 2010 Plan Years, the Plan's sponsoring employer, Alcatel-Lucent USA Inc. (the "Company") elected to use a two-year actuarial (smoothed) valuation method.
-The Company is generally required to use this same method for the 2012 Plan Year.
+For the 2012 and 2011 Plan Years, the Plan's sponsoring employer, Alcatel-Lucent USA Inc. (the "Company"), elected to use a two-year actuarial (smoothed) valuation method.
+The Company is generally required to use this same method for the 2013 Plan Year.